telefonicaid/iotagent-json/README.md

 ##  <a name="development"/> Development documentation
 ### Contributions
-All contributions to this project are wellcome.
+All contributions to this project are welcome.
 Developers planning to contribute should follow the [Contribution Guidelines](./docs/contribution.md)

 ### Project build
 The project is managed using Grunt Task Runner.